 Below-market financing typically involves providing funds at a lower rate of interest (or with lower fees) than would be required from a market-rate funder.
 Compared with capital subsidies, below-market loans may have a much smaller impact on affordability on a dollar-for-dollar basis since the loans ultimately must be repaid.
 However, funds loaned out at a low-interest rate can be recycled to help subsequent borrowers as the funds are repaid.

 This section reviews some of the key considerations involved in creating and administering a below-market debt financing program.

-Cities, towns, and counties interested in offering below-market financing for affordable housing development have several program design choices to make.
+Cities, towns, and counties interested in offering below-market financing for affordable housing development have several program design choices.
 Primary among these is whether communities set up and run loan funds themselves or delegate the issuance and monitoring of the loans to private banks or other partners.
-Smaller communities may lack the capacity to manage the record-keeping and underwriting requirements associated with this type of program, and even in larger cities the relatively small size of the fund may not justify the expenses involved in creating the infrastructure needed to assure proper program management.
+Smaller communities may lack the capacity to manage the record-keeping and underwriting requirements associated with this type of program.
+Even in larger cities, the relatively small size of the fund may not justify the expenses involved in creating the infrastructure needed to assure proper program management.
 (See the example of New York City’s Participation Loan Program below.)

 Cities, towns, and counties must also identify a source of funding for the below-market loans they will issue or otherwise support.
 Common sources include:

 - Federal funding sources, such as HOME and CDBG

 - Proceeds from the sale of tax-exempt private activity bonds